SBTCVM/SBTCVM-Mark-2/README.md

 (c)2016-2017 Thomas Leathers and Contributors

+Notice: The user manual, (SBTCVM-user-manual.odt) is under a diffrent license: the GNU Free Documentation License.
+See said manual for more information.

   SBTCVM Mark 2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or